United Club℠ Infinite Card review

-But here’s why you should consider this card: for the first year, you pay a $0 intro annual fee.
-No other premium card can boast that.
-Plus, you get to use all the premium perks.
-This includes the United Club membership each year, and that’s worth $650.
+But here’s why you should consider this card: You can easily cover the annual fee by earning the huge signup bonus your first year.
+Plus you’ll get a United Club membership each year, and that’s worth $650.
 And if you travel internationally, you get access to Star Alliance affiliated lounges.
 That’s two lounges that none of the other premium cards can get you in.
 Another cool perk is the free first and second checked bags.
 That’s a savings of up to $320 per roundtrip for two.
 This means you can offset the annual fee by taking two roundtrips a year.

 As far as rewards go, each dollar spent on United Airlines purchases earns a massive 4 miles, a perk you’ll find only with this card.
 All things considered, if you often fly United, the United Club℠ Infinite Card is definitely worth checking out.

 How to apply for the United Club℠ Infinite Card

 - Learn more about how to apply for United Club℠ Infinite Card.